 - “On Observing a Large Red-streak Apple” by Philip Freneau

-- The Cycle of Life and Death
+- The Apple as a Symbol of Life and Death

 Zielsetzung und Themenschwerpunkte (Objectives and Key Themes)